Cajun Seafood Boil Recipe

 Total Time: 40 minutes

 This is the best cajun seafood boil recipe you can make in less than an hour!
-It’s loaded with the tastiest shrimp, andouille sauce, eggs, crab, crawfish, lobster, corn, and potatoes cooked in a flavorful cajun broth and served with a fingerpicking cajun butter sauce!
+It’s loaded with the tastiest shrimp, andouille sauce, eggs, crawfish, lobster, corn, and potatoes cooked in a flavorful cajun broth and served with a fingerpicking cajun butter sauce!

 Ingredients